Skiing for Beginners

 Good For: those who can get away at short notice and take advantage of early snowfalls.

 Until the French schools begin their half-term holidays in early February, January can be an excellent time for learning to ski.
-Snow conditions are often at their very best and slopes have relatively few skiers, but it can be very cold… Lower ski resorts are also more likely to be traditional mountain villages which offer a more authentic French ski experience.
+Snow conditions are often at their very best and slopes have relatively few skiers, but it can be very cold and the days are short.
+Lower ski resorts are also more likely to be traditional mountain villages which offer a more authentic French ski experience.
 Try resorts like Les Carroz or Samoëns in the Grand Massif ski area, or Morzine, Les Gets or Châtel in the Portes du Soleil.

 March and early April

-Avoiding the two weeks around the Easter Holidays, you should still have good conditions, even though it will be less cold.
-Beware of south-facing resorts at this time of year, as their lower slopes can get very slushy in the afternoons, creating difficult conditions for learners.
+Avoiding the two weeks around the Easter Holidays, you should still have good conditions.
+It will be less cold thanks to longer days and the onset of spring.
+Beware of south-facing resorts at this time of year as their lower slopes can get very slushy in the afternoons, creating difficult conditions for learners.